-• Special permit pursuant to section 5.53 allowing for more than one structure containing a principal residence farther than seventy-five feet from the property line.
+• Special permit pursuant to section 5.53 allowing a structure containing a principal residence farther than seventy-five feet from the property line.

 Zoning Requirements for Granting Requested Relief

 The provisions of the Ordinance set forth below apply to the requested Special Permits for the project.
 Application of each provision of the Project follows the provision in italics.